 Is Italy a good place to live?

-Is it hard to live in Italy as a foreigner?
+Is living in Italy as a foreigner hard?

 What is typical life in Italy?

 Italian life comes in many shapes and forms, and local culture in Italy can vary from region to region.
-The energetic Italian lifestyle in major cities like Milan differs greatly from the slower-paced lifestyle on the Amalfi Coast.
+The energetic Italian lifestyle in major cities like Milan differs greatly from the slower-paced lifestyle on the Amalfi Coast in southern Italy.
 However, a synonymous aspect of the typical Italian life is spending time with family, as Italians tend to be extremely family-oriented and value time spent with loved ones.

 What is the best place to live in Italy?